Optimizing the A* algorithm

 A good example of an overestimating heuristic is the Manhattan distance, which while being an admissible heuristic for tile graphs is not an admissible heuristic for octile graphs.
 The Manhattan distance simply returns the sum of the vertical and horizontal deltas between two points and so is a really cheap heuristic to employ.
 So what are the effects of using an overestimating heuristic?
 Well since node selection is based on the F cost, an overestimate for the H cost will diminish the weight of the G cost and the algorithm will explore nodes that have lower H values over nodes that have lower G values.
 This pushes node exploration in the direction of the goal node, rather than keeping it roughly centered on the start node.
 This figure below shows the difference between the two heuristic on the total exploration space for the A* algorithm.

 Now, this inadmissible heuristic does help to reduce the search space exploration and so decreases both the search time and memory costs of performing the search BUT there is no guarantee on the optimality of the path returned.
 In the case above there is no difference in path optimality but in practice differences can (and often do) exist.
 So having a heuristic that (slightly) overestimates the distance is a valid optimization for A* search.
 Path optimality is not really all that important especially considering the fact that humans arent very good at visually identifying precise path lengths for similar length paths.
 In my own experience its pretty hard to pick the shorter path from two similar length complex paths on a map (now try doing that mid game).
 For example, in the below figure which is the shorter path?
-(Hint: its not the green one ).
+(Hint: its not the green one :P ).

 The Open List